reekid420/website-searcher/README.md

 # Interactive mode (no args): prompts for query and sites, prints a table
 websearcher

+# TUI is default for table output when interactive (press q to quit)
+websearcher "elden ring" --sites fitgirl,dodi --format table

 # Cloudflare
 # CF solver is ON by default.
 Disable globally with:
 websearcher "elden ring" --no-cf